teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/SESSION-FINAL-SUMMARY.md

 The documentation we created?
 That's education.
 Over 2,500 lines of explanation, not just code.
 Teaching why, not just what.
 Comments that ask questions and guide understanding.

-The dual Babashka and Ketos implementations?
+The dual Steel and Steel implementations?
 That's learn-by-doing education.
-You don't just read about Ketos - you compare working Babashka code to equivalent Ketos code and see the patterns.
+You don't just read about Steel - you compare working Steel code to equivalent Steel code and see the patterns.

 Navigation IS education.
 Education IS navigation.
 Every grainbranch is both a journey and a lesson.